Your Path to Becoming a Highly Educated & Experienced Expert & Specialist in a Clinical / Medical Massage Therapy Curriculum …

 Monday – (Swedish) This course covers the laws, ethics, draping, body mechanics, principles and theory, indications/contra-indications, pathology, somatic psychology, Western and Eastern theories and approaches, Thai yoga bodywork and a lot of supervised hands-on time to practice with fellow students.

 Tuesday – (Anatomy & Physiology) This course covers the 10 Physiological organ systems of the body.
 This course is presented in an informative manner using texts, models and PowerPoint presentations with chapter, mid-term and final challenges (tests) given.

 Wednesday – (Functional Anatomy) This course covers with great detail the entire muscular system and how each muscle can play a roll in pain.
-We will spend from 2-4 and even to 5-7 weeks in muscle compartment that is covered.
-You will receive power-point presentation, lecture, demonstrations with body drawing and a lot of supervised hands-on time to practice your palpatory skills during student trades.
+We will spend from 2-4 and even to 5-7 weeks in a muscle compartment that is covered.
+You will receive a power-point presentation, lecture, demonstrations with body drawing and a lot of supervised hands-on time to practice your palpatory skills during student trades.

-Thursday – (Clinical and Structural Bodywork) This course covers the many applications, evaluating methods and clinical treatment strategies when working with postural distortions, impinged nerve, nerve entrapments and nerve compressions, stiff and restricting joint movements, poor posture such as the Downward Collapsed “Stooped” posture and the Upward Elevated “Arched” posture and many of the sports related injuries, such as rotator cuff injuries, tennis elbow, plantar fasciitis and chronic failed back syndromes.
+Thursday – (Clinical and Structural Bodywork) This course covers the many applications, evaluating methods and clinical treatment strategies when working with postural distortions, impinged nerve, nerve entrapments and nerve compressions, stiff and restricting joint movements, poor posture such as the Downward Collapsed “Stooped” posture and the Upward Elevated “Arched” posture and many of the sports-related injuries, such as rotator cuff injuries, tennis elbow, plantar fasciitis, and chronic failed back syndromes.

 This is a hands-on class with much of the class devoted to practicing.
 The student trades are 90 minutes long with an instructor present for questions and answer.
 This class is where you develop your skills.